PART 7: GROUP CHEMISTRY

 “Nothing you need to worry about yet,” the time shifting Carrie replied, along with a cough of her own.
 “Suffice to say I’m taking your place at school today.
 You stay here and be sick and don’t let dad know.”

 “Hnuh.
-You don’t sound completely healthy yet yourself,” the Carrie in her proper time fired back.
+You don’t sound completely healthy yet yourself,” the Carrie in her proper time argued.

 “Well, it’s only Sunday morning for me,” Carrie admitted.

 “So why come back now then?”
-Carrie rasped in surprise, wincing slightly as she hauled herself upright and out of bed.
+Carrie rasped, wincing slightly as she hauled herself upright and out of bed.
 “What’s wrong?”

-Carrie paused, a mildly irritated look flickering across her face.
+A mildly irritated look flickered across the other Carrie’s face.
 “Was I really this inquisitive?
 I hope not.
 Would be more proof against Frank’s claims.”

 Carrie leaned against her desk for support, wondering how to even address a future version of herself.
-“What are you talking about?
+“Damn it, what are you talking about?
 WHAT is he claiming??”

 “Huh?”
 Carrie’s head was starting to throb again.
 “What part of the past?
 Why now?”

-“Think, prior me!
-This is the most convenient time and place for a demonstration!”
-Carrie stated brusquely.
+“Oh, think, prior me!
+This is the most convenient time and place for a demonstration,” Carrie said brusquely.

 The time traveling Carrie bit her lip and turned away.
-“She’s… she’s still gone.
+“She’s still gone.
 Our trip to the airport changed nothing.”
 Carrie clenched her fists.
 “So we’re going to show Frank that regardless of his theories, we CAN rewrite parts of history!”

 ‘I’m not going to let this drive me crazy,’ Carrie decided as she brought her bike to a stop outside the school.
-After all, there was probably some truth to Frank’s theories – or why else would he be thinking them – but surely things weren’t as quite as fixed as he thought.
+After all, there was probably some truth to Frank’s theories – why else would he be thinking them – but surely things weren’t as quite as fixed as he thought.
 That was what she was here to prove.
-Dismounting, Carrie locked her bike up to the rack.
+Dismounting, Carrie proceeded to lock her bike up to the rack.